-You must apply for asylum to stay in the UK as a refugee.
+You must apply for asylum if you want to stay in the UK as a refugee.

-You must have left your country, and be unable to go back because you fear persecution, to meet the eligibility requirements.
+To be eligible you must have left your country and be unable to go back because you fear persecution.

 You’ll usually get a decision on your application within 6 months.

-You’ll be told after your screening what you must do while you’re waiting for your asylum decision, eg go to regular reporting meetings.
+You’ll be told after your screening what you must do while you’re waiting for your asylum decision, eg report to UKBA staff regularly (known as ‘reporting meetings’).